 Your surgeon will tell you when you can go back to wearing regular bras.
 This will vary depending on the type of surgery you had.
 You may wish to avoid underwire bras and lacey or textured fabric for some time – in favor of smooth cottony bras – so as not to irritate the scars or skin.

 Women who have breast reconstruction surgery may also go through a period of different emotions as they adjust to their new breasts.
 This is not unusual, and our caring staff is here to discuss these issues.
 We can help you find other women who have had breast reconstruction to talk to – which can be immensely helpful.
 Or, we can refer you to a counselor, support group or mental health professional to help you sort out your feelings.

 Typically, if you have had a complete mastectomy, future screening mammograms on your reconstructed breast (or breasts) are not needed.
 Ask your surgeon to be sure.

 However, if you have silicone (not saline) gel implants surgeons generally recommend getting regular MRIs of the implants to make sure they aren’t developing a leak.
 Usually the first MRI is scheduled 1 to 3 years after the implant surgery and then every 2 years after that.
 Your breast reconstruction surgeon will explain what is recommended in your case.

 Top Bloomfield Hills Breast Reconstruction Surgery

 Dr. Ali is a caring and compassionate Bloomfield Hills area board certified plastic surgeon who has helped countless women reclaim their bodies after cancer with breast reconstruction surgery.
-He will offer you a free consultation to answer your questions and offer you understanding advice about your breast reconstruction surgery options.
+He will offer you a consultation to answer your questions and offer you understanding advice about your breast reconstruction surgery options.